CD3/libGBP/README.md

 ## Description

-This library implement the Gaussian beam propagation based on the paraxial wave equation (https://en.wikipedia.org/wiki/Gaussian_beam).
+This library implements Gaussian beam propagation calculations based on the paraxial wave equation (https://en.wikipedia.org/wiki/Gaussian_beam).

-This library started out as a fork of the code written by Aaron Hoffman for his senior thesis at Fort Hays State University, but has since been redesigned (rewritten) based on what we learned during his project.
+It started out as a fork of the code written by Aaron Hoffman for his senior thesis at Fort Hays State University, but has since been redesigned (rewritten) based on what we learned during his project.
 It supports the transformation of a beam through multiple optical elements and power transmission through linear absorbers.